snehadhiraj/jsondb-project/README.md

 ![image](https://user-images.githubusercontent.com/112716091/188196946-8f90f1cf-3462-47e6-bd29-808049f621cf.png)

-3. UPDATE: Update multiple records in the database or add a new column in a record.
+**3. UPDATE:** Update multiple records in the database or add a new column in a record.

 Query: